-Moray College Profile % of all contracted staff 16/17 % of total Leavers 16/17 Moray College Profile % of all contracted staff 17/18 % of total Leavers 17/18
+Moray College Profile % of all contracted staff 18/19 % of total Leavers 18/19 Moray College Profile % of all contracted staff 19/20 % of total Leavers 19/20

 Ethnicity

-White Scottish 70 59 72 67
+White Scottish 71.5 45 72 75

-White Other British 17 25 18 17
+White Other British 17 15 18 17

-White Irish 2 2 4
+White Irish 2 10 1 4

-White Other 6 8 6
+White Other 6 10 5.5 4

-Asian, Asian Scottish or Asian British 0.5 0.5
+Asian, Asian Scottish or Asian British 0.5 5 0.5 0

-Other ethnic groups 2
+Other ethnic groups 1 5 1.5 0

-Information refused/NK 2 8 2 12
+Information refused/NK 2 10 1.5 0

 Again, the proportions of leavers by this protected characteristic generally reflect the college population figures.
 As previous monitoring has suggested that new staff are more likely to disclose protected characteristics, and therefore the leavers whose ethnic origin is unknown are likely to be long serving members of staff leaving who have not declared their ethnic origin.
+The figures would suggest that this is a trend which is improving.